 How do I get rid of used syringes and needles?

 It is important to dispose of your needles and syringes correctly.
 Do not throw needles into the trash.
 You may receive a hard plastic container made especially for used syringes and needles.
 You can also use a soda bottle or other plastic bottle with a screw lid.
 Make sure that both the syringe and needle fit into the container easily and cannot break through the sides.
-Ask your caregiver or a pharmacist what your state or local requirements are for getting rid of used syringes and needles.
+Ask your healthcare provider or a pharmacist what your state or local requirements are for getting rid of used syringes and needles.

 What are the risks of an intramuscular injection?

 An intramuscular injection could cause an infection, bleeding, numbness, or pain.

 - A fever, sneezing, or coughing develops after the injection.

 - There is a lump, swelling, or bruising where the injection was given that does not go away.

 - You have questions about how to give an injection.

 When should I seek immediate care or call 911?